 I work using very light pressure, in general 5 grams or less (approximately the weight of a nickel).
-I use my detailed knowledge of anatomy to determine the particular areas of the body that I will apply pressure, so every session is customized for an individual’s condition.
+I use my detailed knowledge of anatomy to determine the particular areas of the body that I will work, so every session is customized for an individual’s condition.
 Because of the central role that the nervous system plays in our health, I frequently apply light pressure to client’s head, face, and areas along the length of the spine.

 You will be able to relax on the massage table fully clothed in a darkened room.
 It is most comfortable if you remove your shoes and belt for the session.
 If possible, wear comfortable stretchy clothes, like exercise clothes.
 It’s best to avoid wearing clothing with thick seams, like denim.